yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

 2. Download the model artifacts
 3. Deploy model artifacts into Splunk app DSDL

-To deploy the DGA model, follow steps outlined [here]("Detect DGA domains using pre-trained model in DSDL")

 ### Set up Splunk App for Data Science and Deep Learning (DSDL)
 1. Install the DSDL app (https://splunkbase.splunk.com/app/4607/) on Splunk instance and follow the steps in the Overview > User Guide.